As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 A little sanding and tuning of the reed and the bamboo whistle is ready to blow!
 In our homeschool, this is considered immersion learning.
 Digging in full force.

 Grayson has made whistles that do not work and has studied the reed and what went wrong.
-He also figured out that he can make different pitches by shortening or lengthening the bamboo.
+He also realized that he could make different pitches by shortening or lengthening the bamboo.

 New ways to learn

-I share this as a reminder that learning takes place in many forms and sometimes out of the ordinary can produce the most knowledge.
-My husband and I decided a long time ago to let our boys be free to learn on their own when a talent or passion arises.
-We have seen the results that this type of learning can create and I encourage you, especially when your homeschool may be struggling, to loosen the reins and let their passions take hold.
+I share this as a reminder that learning takes place in many forms and, sometimes out of the ordinary, can produce the most knowledge.
+My husband and I decided long ago to let our boys be free to learn on their own when a talent or passion arises.
+We have seen the results that this type of learning can create, and I encourage you, especially when your homeschool may be struggling, to loosen the reins and let their passions take hold.
 You never know what they may come up with.